wpernath/grumpycat-melonjs/README.md

 # quarkus-grumpycat / melonjs client
-This is a refactored JavaScript / melonjs client for the game written with Quarkus / JavaScript [here](https://github.com/wpernath/quarkus-grumpycat)
+This is a refactored JavaScript / melonjs client for the game written with Quarkus / JavaScript [here](https://github.com/wpernath/quarkus-grumpycat).
+NOTE, that in order to run this client, you also need to start the server, as it will be used to
+- download levels
+- storing highscores
+- creating new games on the server
+- storing and reading player movements on the server
+- storing and reading enemy movements on the server

 ## The Game